kylesze/monte-carlo-simulation/README.md

 ## Framework
-The project uses uniform samples and inverse-transform sampling to generate random variates, which are then used in the Monte Carlo Simulation to approximate the mean, variance, and standard deviation of the user-defined probability model.
+The project uses uniform samples and inverse-transform sampling to generate random variates, which are then used in the Monte Carlo Simulation to approximate the mean, variance, and standard deviation of the user-defined probability distribution.

 ## Key Features
 - Program includes a total of 11 distributions, including, but not limited to, Poisson distributions, Gamma distributions, and Lognormal distributions.